MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - There are features that are currently [not supported](/azure/expressroute/about-fastpath#supported-features) in ExpressRoute FastPath, such as Azure Virtual WAN hubs or VNet Peering.

-- While you can use [Express Route Global Reach](/azure/expressroute/expressroute-global-reach) to enable communication from on-premises to OCI via ExpressRoute circuits, please note that this may incur in additionnal bandwidth costs that can be calculated by using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).
-This is particulary important when you migration large amounts of data from on-premises to Oracle by using ExpressRoute circuits.
+- While you can use [Express Route Global Reach](/azure/expressroute/expressroute-global-reach) to enable communication from on-premises to OCI via ExpressRoute circuits, please note that this may incur in additional bandwidth costs that can be calculated by using the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).
+This is particularly important when you migration large amounts of data from on-premises to Oracle by using ExpressRoute circuits.

 - In an Azure regions that support [Availability Zones (AZ)](/azure/availability-zones/az-overview#availability-zones), placing your Azure workloads in one zone or the other can have a small impact on latency.
 Design you application to balance availability and performances requirements.